 3. Use Social Media as a soft reminder of your event.

 There is no need to bombard your guests with daily emails, phone calls, and text messages to remind them of your event.
 You can soften your approach yet continue to get their attention by posting captivating sizzle reels on your social media channels.
-Sizzle reels can include the scenes of pre-production assembly, special announcements of entertainers/ raffle items, and providing hints of special surprises that will be showcased.
+Sizzle reels can include:

 4. There is an art of following up directly

 As mentioned, there is no need to bombard your guests with countless reminders, especially if you are handling a very exclusive VIP list.
 The goal is to make following up as effective as possible.

 Once people have sent their RSVPs on the invitations, thank them with a confirmation email.
 Then, one week before the event, you can send them one follow-up email with a date reminder.
 The only times it’s appropriate to send direct reminders is if there are significant event changes like a change of venue or change in entertainment.

 A week to forty-eight hours before the event, you can send a text reminder that requires a second confirmation with a simple "Y" letter response.

 On the event day, you can send them an email reminder and text message, not to confirm but to remind them of parking instructions, attire, map, and any other important information they will need.

 Lastly, you can directly follow up after the event to thank them for their attendance.
 Remember to be as creative, endearing, or as personal as possible.